Curb crashes with mocktails this holiday season.

 Nationally, drunk driving crashes kill an average of 30 people every day, according to the National Highway Traffic Safety Administration (NHTSA).
 That’s one person every 50 minutes.
 The consequences aren’t hidden, and they’re dire for those involved.

-If you choose to gather with immediate family or host a small party with friends (either at home or via Zoom), we have assembled a few easy suggestions that will allow you to enjoy the occasion safely.
+If you have plans to attend a family gathering or host a party with friends, we have assembled a few easy suggestions that will allow you to enjoy the occasion safely.

 To help Ohioans celebrate safely, AAA Ohio Auto Club has pulled together some of our favorite mocktail recipes to enjoy during your holiday festivities.
 This includes the Ruby Sparkle Punch, Cranberry Cider and Mock Champagne.
-Full details and more recipes are available at AAA.com/Mocktails.
+These recipes and more are available at AAA.com/Mocktails.

-So enjoy some delicious mocktail recipes at a small family get-together, or share the recipe and host a holiday Zoom party.
+So enjoy some delicious mocktail recipes at a family get-together or your next holiday party with friends.
 Either way, AAA urges Ohioans to stay safe this holiday season and drive sober.